pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## Will accepting polyamory & ENM fix population collapse?

 In my opinion, no, not by itself,
 .
 If the endgame is more babies then, I think its necessary but not sufficient.
-Just in the same way as allowing women to wear pants was a necessary stel to giving women equals rights, de-stigmatizing polyamory & ENM would ... under the law  Polyamory & ENM require more resource for them to wotk.
-The best scenario, in my opinion, is social acceptance.
-History seems to point "yes" to that outcome.
+Just in the same way as allowing women to wear pants was a necessary step to giving women equals rights, de-stigmatizing polyamory & ENM would be a necessary step to wider adoption of open, honest communication in romantic relationships.